 When it comes to managing Apple IDs in a business setting, there are many perks to using Managed Apple IDs.
 It becomes of matter of weighing the pros and cons to decide if it is a fit for your company.

-In addition to the perks of onboarding and the associated responsibilities, this control can offer a heightened level of security.
+In addition to the perks of onboarding and associated responsibilities, this control can offer a heightened level of security.
 Because Managed Apple IDs mean that all apps and tools are pushed by IT and Apple Business Manager, each app can be properly vetted before deploying to devices.
-This allows you to verify every tool is secure, eliminate employees downloading unsecure or rogue applications and ensure that all company and client data is only backed up and saved in places you approve.
+This allows you to verify that every tool is secure, prevent employees downloading unsecure or rogue applications and ensure that all company and client data is only backed up and saved in places you approve.

 The third perk falls in line with ease of troubleshooting and device turnover.
 Everyone enjoys devices when they are working as planned, but what about when things go wrong?
 One of the pitfalls of device management that is often forgotten about until the occasion arises is troubleshooting.
 After all, part of the reason you invest in MDM is to prepare and plan for when things get tricky.
 Since Managed Apple IDs are managed by IT, troubleshooting is easier as you won’t rely on your employees to remember their Apple ID credentials.
 Additionally, if an employee should ever leave your organization, you won’t run the risk of being unable to access the device because you don’t know those credentials.